 What else should I know about Standard Poodles if I am thinking of getting one?

 While they will conform to whatever you are doing in their habits, they are larger, athletic dogs and they do like exercise.
-They love retrieving frisbees and similar play for a good workout.
-You should have a large fenced yard, and/or be committed to trips to a park where they can run.
+They love retrieving frisbees or similar play for a good workout.
+When your Poodle is young, they will want at least one or two sessions a day that is more than just walking on a leash.

-They are very smart dogs.
+Standards are very smart dogs.
 They learn quickly and easily, especially if approached as play - you are almost not aware you are "training" them.
-Smart dogs can also get bored.
+Smart dogs can also get bored and get into mischief.
 They like toys to play with, an agenda for the day, and some serious interaction time, just as any dog does.
 Most Standards do bark to sound alarm, especially if you have more than one, and it is a big bark.

 What should I know about a breeder when I am looking for a puppy?

-Reputable breeders carefully chose mates on the basis of pedigree, conformation and temperament - that is, they will have reasons why they bred these two specific dogs to each other, over and above convenience and easy availability of the sire, and the fact that they both have positive qualities or accomplishments.
-A serious breeder will know the strengths and weaknesses of the sire and dam and will be striving to increase the predictability of results and improvement in conformance to the standard, with the particular breeding.
+Reputable breeders carefully chose mates on the basis of pedigree, conformation and temperament - that is, they will have reasons why they bred these two specific dogs to each other, over and above convenience and the fact that they both have positive qualities or accomplishments.
+A serious breeder will know the strengths and weaknesses of the sire and dam and will be striving to increase the predictability of results and conformance to the breed standard, with the particular breeding.

-Standard Poodles are a generally healthy breed and have fewer inherited diseases than many other breeds, but the ones that they can have are serious, so do make sure parents are completely tested, and avoidance of affected breeding lines is a goal of your breeder.
-Reputable breeders will have completed testing on both the sire and dam for genetic health issues that have occurred in Poodles, including: Von Willebrands, sebacious adenitis, thyroid, eyes (parents whose eyes have been examined will be registered with CERF) and hips, either OFA or Penn Hips method.
+Standard Poodles are a generally healthy breed with fewer inherited diseases than many other breeds, but the ones that they can have are serious, so do make sure parents are tested, and avoidance of affected breeding lines is a goal of your breeder.
+Reputable breeders will have completed testing on both the sire and dam for several genetic health issues that have occurred in Poodles, and/or in the breeding lines they are using.
+Recommended tests include Von Willebrands, sebacious adenitis, thyroid, eyes (parents whose eyes have been examined will be registered with CERF) and hips, either OFA or Penn Hips method.
 Tests are also available for degenerative myelopathy, neonatal encephalography, as well as atrial septal defect, which have been found in some lines of Standards.
 Tested dogs will have a printed report and usually the testing information can be accessed online through OFA and/or CHIC.
-Ask the breeder if you can see copies of the health testing reports for both parents.
+Ask the breeder if you can see copies of the reports on health testing done for both parents.
 If these cannot be produced, find another breeder.
-Also ask the breeder if they have ever to their knowledge produced a dog with Juvenile Renal Disease, Epilepsy with seizures, Sebaceous Adenitis or Addison's disease.
+Also ask the breeder if the dogs they are breeding have ever to their knowledge produced a dog with Juvenile Renal Disease, Epilepsy with seizures, Sebaceous Adenitis or Addison's disease.
 These serious conditions unfortunately do not yet have a genetic test.

 Ask to see the dam, and the sire also if he is available, and focus on the parents, not the cute puppies.
 Use some common sense.
 Are the dogs healthy-looking and attractive to your eyes?
 (Your puppy will eventually look like one or both of them, after all!)
 Do they have good, thick hair coats?
 Clear eyes and skin?
 Good stifle and hock angles?
-Do they move well without stiffness?
+Do they move freely and easily, without stiffness?
 Are they friendly, alert and interested in you, or are they shy and skitterish?
-It is not uncommon for Poodles to be a little reserved with strangers, at least at first, but they should have dignity, confidence and interest.
+It is not uncommon for adult Poodles to be a little reserved with strangers, at least at first, but they should have dignity, confidence and interest.
+Puppies should be friendly and playful.
 You do not need to be an expert to evaluate these simple things - just pay attention and notice these characteristics in the parents and pups.

 One thing that can be very important for new puppy owners is the level of support and advice available from a breeder after you take your puppy home.
-Many breeders will respond readily to your questions no matter how old your dog, work with you if your puppy has a problem, help you interface with AKC, and provide similar guidance, support and backup.
-Most quality breeders consider this part of the purchase price you are paying for a well-bred and well-raised puppy.
-Typically, larger volume breeders provide less of this support, and some are less interested in responding constructively should your puppy come down with a genetic condition or other problem that is relevant to the breeder's management or breeding program.
-If you are already an experienced Poodle owner or interested in a rescue, this may be less important to you, but if you do want to have ongoing competent and immediately available support for Poodle issues and questions, make a note of how available, knowledgeable and responsive the breeder is in your pre-purchase conversations, and see what you can find out about how well this continues after purchase.
+If you are already an experienced Poodle owner or interested in a rescue, this may be less important to you, but if you do want to have ongoing support for Poodle issues and questions, make a note of how available, knowledgeable and responsive the breeder is in your pre-purchase conversations, and see what you can find out about how this continues after purchase.

 Finally, about guarantees.
-Most serious breeders give a "guarantee" for health and temperament issues.
-Check what it actually provides.
-Often it is limited to only certain conditions, for a specific period of time, and does not include all genetic problems that can occur.
+Many breeders give a "guarantee" for health and temperament issues.
+This is usually limited to only certain specified conditions, for a specific period of time.
 In most cases, the remedy is limited to returning the dog (it will usually be one to five years old before you know you have a problem) and/or being allowed to take another puppy whenever another litter is produced.
-This is not a remedy that is satisfactory for most people.
-Not only is the dog already a member of your family, there is no way of knowing if another puppy from the same breeding lines will have the same issues, or if the breeders will still be breeding when the issue shows up in your dog.
-What you really need help with is vet bills, or the cost of a new puppy from a better breeder.
-For this reason, at Ardent we provide not only the usual guarantee of a new puppy, but alternatively, a $1000 refund in the event of a material genetic health problem.
+While this is standard, it is not a remedy that is actually very helpful for most people.
+What you really need help with is vet bills, or the cost of a new puppy from another breeder.
+For this reason, at Ardent we provide not only the usual guarantee of a new puppy, but alternatively, a $1200 refund in the event of a material genetic health problem.

 What if I want to breed my puppy some day?

-The AKC encourages breeders to sell puppies on "limited contracts" that do not include the right to breed (any resulting litter cannot be registered).
+The AKC encourages breeders to sell puppies on "limited contracts" (any resulting litter cannot be registered).
 Most breeders go further and require proof of spay or neutering of dogs sold on "pet contracts."
-Breeders of higher-quality dogs are concerned that irresponsible breeding will undo their work to improve the breed and damage the reputation of their stock, as well as contributing to overpopulation problems, so their willingness to sell puppies with full breeding rights ranges from none at all, to extremely limited.
+Breeders are concerned that irresponsible breeding will undo their work to improve the breed and damage the reputation of their stock, as well as contributing to overpopulation problems, so their willingness to sell puppies with full breeding rights ranges from none at all, to extremely limited.

-On the other hand, "backyard breeders" may care little about your qualifications as a pet owner and intentions for your puppy, other than your ability to write the check.
+On the other hand, "backyard breeders" may care little about your qualifications as a pet owner and intentions for your puppy; only your ability to write the check.
 If you find you are talking with a breeder of this type, and the price is appealingly low, be particularly careful about the quality and health testing of the dogs involved.

 OK, what exactly is so wrong with Labradoodles etc. anyway??
 Ah, here is a page in itself.
-The concerns of purebred breeders on this issue include:
+Too much to talk about here - see the Ardent Blog page about this, shelter dogs and other subjects!

 What kind of breeder is Ardent Standard Poodles?

-We are a small, occasional breeder of show-level (and companion) Standard Poodles of medium size.
-We do not cross-breed as it does not hold the challenge and interest of constantly striving to preserve and improve breed qualities as measured by a specific standard.
-If you are interested in cross-breeding, we urge you to first adopt half a dozen or so cross-bred dogs who are desperate for homes.
+We are a small breeder (generally one litter a year) of show-level and companion Standard Poodles.
+Our dogs are usually of medium size.
+Our goal is producing superior quality as measured by a specific breed standard.
+We have been designated an AKC Breeder of Merit.
+We do not cross-breed.
+If you are interested in cross-breeding, we urge you to first adopt half a dozen or so cross-bred dogs who are among the many waiting for homes.

 Our dogs all live with us in our home.
 They are spoiled rotten, but they behave quite nicely, nevertheless!
 (Or so we are told.)
-Our breeding dogs are health tested and matched by pedigree and type to produce the result we are looking for.
-We provide a health and temperament guarantee.
+Our breeding dogs are health tested and matched by pedigree and type to produce the result we are looking for in our over-all, long term breeding program.
+We provide a unique health and temperament guarantee.
 We will ask about the suitability of a potential puppy buyer as a home for a Standard Poodle.
 We care about the matching of a dog to an owner, based on our extensive work with the puppies and the lifestyle and preferences of the buyer.

-Our puppies are extensively socialized and introduced to crates.
+Our puppies are well socialized and introduced to crates.
 We do early neurological stimulation exercises before they are walking.
 We carefully observe each puppy and keep daily notes on its progress and personality.
-Puppies have their tails docked, dewclaws removed, and are introduced to grooming and clippers.
+Puppies have their tails docked, dewclaws removed, are wormed at four and six weeks, and are introduced to grooming and clippers.
 Shots will be done in consultation with the new owner.
-When they are up and moving around, they are allowed to freely go outside to play, from their inside "habitat."
-This causes them to naturally train themselves to pee and poop outside!
+When their eyes are open and they are walking, they are allowed to freely go outside to play, from their inside "habitat."
+This allows them to follow their natural instincts to pee and poop away from their indoor sleep area, and helps with later potty training.
 The puppy will be registered at the time of going to its new home, with the name of the buyer's choice (show contracts may have individualized terms).
-We are forever available to our puppy owners during the life of their dog, for advice, evaluation, and whatever assistance it is in our power to provide - sometimes even puppy-sitting!
+We are available to our puppy owners during the life of their dog, for advice, evaluation, and whatever assistance it is in our power to provide - sometimes even puppy-sitting!

 We have owned, studied and shown Standard Poodles for some years.
 Paula has had experience breeding Airedales in years past, and Paula and Bert have had sustained success in breeding AQHA cutting horses and gaited Rocky Mountain Horses at the highest levels.
-We have carefully chosen the dogs to start our breeding program.
-We desire to breed for all the traits that make for a wonderful pet and companion, and we are especially interested in great, "Poodle-ish" personalities, health and soundness, strong and exciting movement, and an all-around beautiful dog.
+We have carefully chosen the dogs used in our breeding program, and are continually striving to improve.
+We desire to breed for all the traits that make for a wonderful pet and companion, as well as a show level dog, and we are especially interested in great, "Poodle-ish" personalities, health and soundness, strong and exciting movement, and an all-around beautiful dog.

 We hope that you will give us a call if you are interested in the best of the Standard Poodle Variety!